CarJasper/VoltageVersions/README_Voltage.txt

 Remember to save the most up to date version of Voltage Here Have a nice day!

+THINGS TO WORK ON
+- One way platform script is still buggy, take a look if your able
+- We have no enemies yet, I (CJ) have a hard time doing enemy AI so can someone else pick up that baton
+- Need to figure out power ups.
+- We need sound and art for everything.
+- Once we get enemies we can create actual levels, which is needed to figure out our scoring system.

 NOTES

 -When enemies are hit with a projectile the event 'Hit' will be triggered